Athanaze/z_notes/README.md

 The process of transforming a statistic by diving it by an estimate of it's standard error -> creating a studentized statistic

-# One standard error rule

-choose the simplest model whose error is no more than one standard error above the error of the best model.

 <img width="1029" height="602" alt="2025-08-06-174933_1029x602_scrot" src="https://github.com/user-attachments/assets/cafea24c-1f9d-4745-a795-276008a1df7e" />

 <img width="1111" height="581" alt="2025-08-06-175213_1111x581_scrot" src="https://github.com/user-attachments/assets/29d15d14-ef89-4dbe-bd41-9c2b99ebcbb8" />